-With the launch of new AMD Radeon Vega GPUs, there was some fresh life pumped into the graphics card market.
-Things got exciting once again, we had new GPUs to talk about, and this seems like a perfect opportunity to revisit a fairly common question.
+AMD Radeon Vega GPUs might not be the newest on the market, but they are a great sample to use to revisit a fairly common question.
 Will liquid cooling improve your GPU performance?
 Thermal throttling is a real thing and thermal sensors are being implemented in all modern CPU and GPU to prevent any damage to the chip in case of overheating.
 A safety feature like this is mandatory since coolers can fail, fans can get blocked, heatsinks can be incorrectly mounted by user error etc. This topic got very hot (pun intended) back in 2001 when Tom’s Hardware published a video on what happens to CPUs when the cooler is removed.
 Thermal diode implementation and thermal safety became a very serious and mandatory thing from that point on.
 Today, all CPUs and GPUs are equipped with thermal sensors and sophisticated power management systems which limit the performance of the processing unit in case the thermal limit is hit.

 These thermal safety features can also impact the upper-performance limit of a CPU or a GPU.
 This “phenomena” is more explicit in the case of GPUs where manufacturers are implementing a thing called “boost-frequency”.
 The boost feature raises the clock frequency if the GPU senses it has efficient cooling and headroom for additional performance to be squeezed out of it.
 It is quite common that reference design, blower type coolers often struggle with cooling, hence the reason for vendors developing huge custom cooling solutions with intricate heat-pipe systems and multiple fans… which still can be loud.
 But for those who want more, there is always the solution of liquid cooling.
 And of course, who can resist that single slot slimness that some full cover water blocks can offer?